Notes on Milnor-Witt K-theory: A detour on Chow-Witt groups of Dedekind schemes

 is finite. \end{lm} Given the definition of the residue map, and \Cref{prop:KMW_ab_pres}, this directly follows from the (more classical) fact: \begin{lm} Let $u \in \kappa(X)^\times$ be a unit.
 Then the set $\{x \in X \mid v_x(u) \neq 0\}$ is finite. \end{lm} Even in our generality, the finiteness is very classical.
 The alert reader will have recognized the support of the divisor associated with the rational function $u$ of $X$ appearing in the previous lemma!

-\begin{rem} The fact the scheme $X$ is noetherian is essential here.
+\begin{rem} The fact that the scheme $X$ is noetherian is essential here.
 However, in case one withdraw this assumption, everything would still be fine as we will obtain a locally finite subset of $X$.
 The theory of cycles, and quadratic cycles, would be fine as we will consider locally finite sums.
-This fits particularly well with the fact Chow groups (as well as Chow-Witt groups) are a kind of \emph{Borel-Moore homology} in topology, and the latter is represented by the complex of locally finite singular chains (for suitable topological spaces). \end{rem}
+This fits particularly well with the fact that Chow groups (as well as Chow-Witt groups) are a kind of \emph{Borel-Moore homology} in topology, and the latter is represented by the complex of locally finite singular chains (for suitable topological spaces). \end{rem}

-The following definition is a slight generalization of the known definition of the classical definition of Chow-Witt groups.
-We refer the reader to \cite{DFJ} for further developments. \begin{df} Consider the previous notation.
+The following definition is a slight generalization of the known definition of the classical definition of Chow-Witt groups (see \cite{FaselLect} for Chow-Witt groups of schemes separated and of finite type over a perfect base field).
+We refer the reader to \cite[\textsection 4.1, 4.2]{DFJ} for further developments. \begin{df} Consider the previous notation.
 We define the \emph{quadratic divisor class} map as the following sum:

 which is well-defined according to \Cref{lm:FD_curve}.
 This is a homogeneous morphism of $\ZZ$-graded abelian groups of degree $-1$.

 We then define the group $\Cq p (X,\cL)_q$ for $p=0$ (resp. $p=1$) as respectively the source (resp. target) of $\tdiv_X$ with $*=q$ (resp. $*=q+1$), and as $0$ otherwise.
 Therefore we have obtained a complex $\Cq * (X,\cL)_q$, concentrated in cohomological degree $0$ and $1$.
 We call it the \emph{(cohomological) Rost-Schmid complex} of $X$.